Weekly Activities

 For this challenge, you must draw an illustration of some idiom (figurative language).
 An idiom is a phrase that is commonly used but does not mean what it says.
 For example, "hit the hay" actually means "go to sleep."
 To earn your points, show your illustration to a librarian.
 Be prepared to explain what the phrase actually means.

-This week, draw an illustration of the phrase “artistic license.”
+This week, draw an illustration of the phrase “break new ground.”

 Classic Connection (up to 17 points!)

 Watch the video below to answer the question.
-You can also read the story here.
+You can also read the poetry collection here.

 BONUS POINTS: For an additional 20 points, sketch a portrait of someone you know.